sg-crest A Singapore Government Agency Website

 “I want to thank you for the way you led the team during the crisis earlier this week.
 With your support, your fellow colleagues were able to work together and immediately resolve the issues we were facing.”

-Contrast this with a generic liner: “Great job for your work during the crisis” — this does not provide the employee any sense of achievement for the work that was actually done.
+Contrast this with a generic liner: “Great job for your work during the crisis” — this does not provide the employee with any sense of achievement for the work that was actually done.

 Our virtual seminars can teach you effective job search strategies, enhance your personal brand, and more.
 Explore Career GRIT to learn more!